anthonyray/butler/README.md

 It's also a toy project that I'll use to learn Clojure !

+## Status

+- ✅ `version` : works, but it's hacky
+- ✅ `build` : works, still need to parametrize output folder
+- ❌ `deploy` : dropped for now, as I want to do it manually
+- ✅ `status` : needs cosmetics

 ## Installation

 Butler can be built and used on your machine if you have leiningen installed.